AdobeDocs/experience-manager-65.en/help/sites-developing/tools.md

 ---
 title: Testing and Tracking Tools
-seo-title: Testing and Tracking Tools
 description: AEM provides a framework for testing component UI and a mechanism for testing and debugging components
-seo-description: AEM provides a framework for testing component UI and a mechanism for testing and debugging components
 uuid: 12abedb5-4ee7-4389-9340-e628adbbc053
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES